AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find persons by name
-2. AddressBook shows a list of persons whose names contain the given keywords
+2.  iCon shows a list of persons whose names contain the given keywords
 3. User requests to view details of a specific person in the list
-4. AddressBook shows the person's details
+4.  iCon shows the person's details

     Use case ends.